stcorp/muninn/test/README.rst

 Create a conda environment for muninn and dependencies (requires mininconda/anaconda to be installed):
 $ conda create -n muninntest
 $ conda activate muninntest
-$ conda install -c conda-forge request tabulate tqdm pytest psycopg2 libspatialite boto3 python-swiftclient pg8000 Update the path to mod_spatialite in the test.cfg file to point to the version in the conda environment
+$ conda install -c conda-forge request tabulate tqdm pytest psycopg2 libspatialite boto3 python-swiftclient pg8000 pyftpdlib Update the path to mod_spatialite in the test.cfg file to point to the version in the conda environment
 $ python -m pytest test.py